Covariate Balancing and the Equivalence of Weighting and Doubly Robust Estimators of Average Treatment Effects: Covariate Balancing

-In a general missing data setting, \cite{GPE2012} introduced exponential tilting as a way of estimating the propensity score along with other parameters of interest in the context of missing data. \cite{IR2014} introduced the covariate balancing propensity score in the context of treatment effect estimation.
-In this section we review the estimation problems solved by these methods in the binary treatment case.
+In a general missing data setting, \cite{EGP2008} and \cite{GPE2012,GPE2016} introduced inverse probability tilting (IPT) as a method for estimating the propensity score, along with other parameters of interest.
+In this section, we review the estimation problems solved by this method in the binary treatment case.